-- 1815 In the absence of any transaction policies there is no explicit transactional behavior defined for the SCA - 1816 service component or the interactions in which it is involved and the transactional behavior is - 1817 environment-specific.
-An SCA runtime provider can choose to define an out of band default transactional - behavior that applies in the absence of any transaction policies. - 1819 Environment-specific default transactional behavior can be overridden by specifying transactional intents - 1820 described in this document.
-The most common transaction patterns can be summarized: - 1821 Managed, shared global transaction pattern the service always runs in a global transaction context - 1822 regardless of whether the requester runs under a global transaction.
-If the requester does run under a - 1823 transaction, the service runs under the same transaction.
-Any outbound, synchronous request-response - 1824 messages will unless explicitly directed otherwise propagate the service's transaction context.
-This - 1825 pattern offers the highest degree of data integrity by ensuring that any transactional updates are - 1826 committed atomically - 1827 Managed, local transaction pattern the service always runs in a managed local transaction context - 1828 regardless of whether the requester runs under a transaction.
-Any outbound messages will not propagate - 1829 any transaction context.
-This pattern is advisable for services that wish the SCA runtime to demarcate - 1830 any resource manager local transactions and do not require the overhead of atomicity. - The use of transaction policies to specify these patterns is illustrated later in Table 9-2.
+- 1783 In the absence of any transaction policies there is no explicit transactional behavior defined for the SCA - service component or the interactions in which it is involved and the transactional behavior is - environment-specific.
+An SCA runtime provider can choose to define an out of band default transactionalbehavior that applies in the absence of any transaction policies. - 1787 Environment-specific default transactional behavior can be overridden by specifying transactional intents 1788 described in this document.
+The most common transaction patterns can be summarized: - 1789 Managed, shared global transaction pattern the service always runs in a global transaction context - regardless of whether the requester runs under a global transaction.
+If the requester does run under a - transaction, the service runs under the same transaction.
+Any outbound, synchronous request-response messages will unless explicitly directed otherwise propagate the service's transaction context.
+This - 1792 Intessages will unless explicitly directed otherwise propagate the service's transaction context.
+This pattern offers the highest degree of data integrity by ensuring that any transactional updates are - 1794 committed atomically - Managed, local transaction pattern the service always runs in a managed local transaction context regardless of whether the requester runs under a transaction.
+Any outbound messages will not propagate any transaction context.
+This pattern is advisable for services that wish the SCA runtime to demarcate any resource manager local transactions and do not require the overhead of atomicity. - 1799 The use of transaction policies to specify these patterns is illustrated later in Table 9-2.

-9.3 Summary of SCA Ttransaction Ppolicies
+1800 9.3 Summary of SCA Ttransaction Ppolicies